AnhPhammmmm/project_0/journal.md

 Date 9.15.25 - Subject: requirements.
 I learned about users' requirements, and so far so good.

 Date 9.22.25 - Subject: what is comming up to my team's project.
 We have set up most of thing; We have plan, diagram, users' story, and so on.

+Date 9.28.25 - Subject: Prepare for presentation: I finished some slide on powerpoint and vizulize what I will do for this project.